tom-mi/okitty/README.md

 ### Configuration

-There are two options in `config.json`:
+There are two required parameters in `config.json`:

 * `apiUrl`: The url to the OwnTracks Recorder API, including the base path (`.../api/0`).
 This can be either a full url like `http://my.server:8032/api/0` or a absolute path like `/api/0` (in this case, host, port & scheme will be